garethky/filaments-klipper-extra/readme.md

 ## filaments
 The following information is available in the `filaments` object:
 - `extruders`: A dictionary of the extruders in the printer.
 The key is the extruder name.
-The value is a filament preset dictionary containing the following keys:
+If no filament is assigned to the extruder the value will be `None`.
+If a filament is assigned the value is a filament preset dictionary containing the following keys:
   - `name`: The name of the filament preset.
   - `extruder`: The temperature of the extruder.
   - `bed`: The temperature of the extruder.
-  If other keys were provided to SETUP_FILAMENT these will also be included.
+  - custom keys: If custom keys were provided to SETUP_FILAMENT these will also be included.
-  If no filament is assigned to th extruder the value will be `None`.
 - `profiles`: This is a list of all filament presets.
 Each entry is a filament preset dictionary containing the following keys:
   - `name`: The name of the filament preset.
   - `extruder`: The temperature of the extruder.
   - `bed`: The temperature of the extruder.
-  If other keys were provided to SETUP_FILAMENT these will also be included
+  - custom keys: If custom keys were provided to SETUP_FILAMENT these will also be included.

 # Use Cases